-The primary aim of engagement for the first phase of the strategic planning process was to gain input from a wide range of stakeholders that represented the diversity of the state.
+The primary aim of engagement for the strategic planning process was to gain input from a wide range of stakeholders that represented the diversity of the state.
 Stakeholders included groups such as: students, families, educators and school/district staff, community organizations, advocates and experts, business community, and higher education partners.
-More than 34,000 connections were made through virtual and in-person touchpoints.
+More than 35,000 connections were made through virtual and in-person touchpoints.